geeekyvishal/EventSuraksha/README.md

 - **User-Friendly Interfaces**: Easy-to-use mobile app and web platform for managing and purchasing tickets.
 - **Data Analytics**: Provides valuable insights for event organizers to optimize planning and marketing strategies.

+### Overall System Architecture

+1. User interacts with the Frontend.
+2. User interacts with the Mobile app.
+3. Frontend sends requests to the Backend.
+4. Mobile app sends requests to the Backend.
+5. Backend interacts with the Blockchain.
+6. Backend stores data in the Database.
+7. Blockchain stores tickets and transactions in the Ledger.

+### Web Development (MERN Stack)

+1. User interacts with the React Frontend.
+2. React Frontend fetches data from the Node Backend.
+3. Node Backend performs CRUD operations on MongoDB.
+4. Node Backend communicates with Hyperledger Blockchain.

+### Mobile Development (Flutter)

+1. User uses the Flutter App.
+2. Flutter App sends API requests to the Backend.
+3. Backend responds with data to the Flutter App.
+4. Backend communicates with Hyperledger Blockchain.

+### Blockchain (Hyperledger)

+1. Backend submits transactions to the Hyperledger Network.
+2. Hyperledger Network processes transactions through Smart Contracts.
+3. Smart Contracts update the Ledger.
+4. Ledger returns the transaction status to the Backend.

 ## Contributing

 We welcome contributions to EventSuraksha!
 To contribute, please follow these steps: